Carolsankho/Website-HomePage/README.md

-This repository contains a basic template for a webpage with a responsive layout, featuring a logo, search functionality, content sections, and a footer.
+This repository contains a basic template for a webpage with a responsive layout, featuring a logo, header,a simple moving image block, content sections, and a footer which gets directed to another profile page.
 It includes HTML and CSS code that can be used as a starting point for building your own webpages.

 # Webpage Template